bimgeek/bimgeek-website/content/cv/index.md

 ---

 Much of what I have learned is from the people around me 👨‍👨‍👦.
 For this reason, if I want to improve💪🏻 myself in a field, I surround myself with people who are interested🤔 in that subject.
-It's also really nice to be with people you speak🗣️ the same language with.
+It's also really nice to be with people you speak the same language with.

 <img src="images/bim4turkey-logo.png" width=300px>